cpjobling/eg-150-textbook/_sources/signals_and_systems/systems/index.md

 +++ {"slideshow": {"slide_type": "slide"}}

-# Systems and Classification of Systems
+# Unit 2.4: Systems and Classification of Systems

 This section is based on Section 1.5 of {cite}`schaum`.